AgoraIOT/EdgeSDK/README.md

 <img src=images\remote_containers_open_folder.png/>

-7. Browse to the location where agora-vscode-remote is cloned
+7. Browse to the location where EdgeSDK is cloned
 8. Select the top directory of the repo (the parent of .devcontainer directory) and press open
 9. Wait for the dev container to be built (_this can take several minutes the first time you launch the dev container_)
 <img src=images\building_image.PNG/>